johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 This essay is the first in a series, explaining my thoughts why businesses choose to buy into frameworks in a big way.
 The next article in this series will explain why I feel some developers cling too much to their frameworks.
 The final article in this series will contain my advice for evaluating and choosing frameworks.
 So let's get started!

-**[Edit]** Sandro Mancouso has [been pointing out to me](https://twitter.com/sandromancuso/status/469473193414365184) that I never defined the term "framework", so here goes: I draw the line between a framework and a library by the flow of control.
+**[Edit]** Sandro Mancuso has [been pointing out to me](https://twitter.com/sandromancuso/status/469473193414365184) that I never defined the term "framework", so here goes: I draw the line between a framework and a library by the flow of control.
 A framework calls your code (thus limiting your control), whereas with a library, your code is calling the library code.
 I have no issue with the use of libraries.

  Nevertheless, there are frameworks out there that are modularised so you can only use parts of them.
 They are non-invasive and/or very extendable by nature, e.
 G. due to a plug-in architecture.
 Some of the following arguments do not apply to these types of frameworks.
 I will explain the difference in the third article. **[/Edit]**